TERMS AND CONDITIONS OF BUSINESS

 Once a place at the Nursery has commenced:

-A minimum of three months notice, in writing, is required to withdraw a child from the nursery or request a reduction in the number of sessions to be attended, otherwise fees will be payable in lieu of notice.
+A minimum of three months’ notice, in writing, is required to withdraw a child from the nursery or request a reduction in the number of sessions to be attended, otherwise fees will be payable in lieu of notice.
+In addition, any child who is in attendance during the summer term from 1st April each year is required to provide notice of no less than 3 months or to the end of the summer term on 31st August each year, whichever is the longer.
 These timescales are necessary to ensure that adequate notice can be given to those parents who remain on the waiting list and to facilitate effective and viable planning in the Nursery.
 A request to reduce sessions will be considered a request to terminate the agreement and Emma’s Day Nursery reserves the right of re-admission as above, although due consideration will be given to any request to amend agreed sessions and parents will be given the opportunity to discuss this openly and informally prior to any formal request with the Nursery Manager with whom the final decision rests.
 The Nursery Manager may, in exceptional circumstances and at her discretion amend or waive the notice period and in doing so, no precedent shall be set for future decisions.
-Emma’s Day Nursery may terminate or amend the terms of this agreement at any time providing two month’s notice period.
-In the event that Emma’s day Nursery is unable to offer places to children booked the limit of liability upon the Nursery shall be the return of fees paid in advance of the date of curtailment of place.

 In any event this agreement will conclude at the start of the August Nursery holiday period immediately prior to a child’s September start date at school, or prior to the child’s fifth birthday.